nebulaeonline/nebulae/README.md

 # nebulae

-nebulae is an experimental operating system:
+nebulae is an experimental (minimal) operating system / kernel:

   - modern&mdash; implements recent concepts in operating system research
   - modular&mdash; it's easy to tinker with